Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple and Garmin offer two of the most health-focused wearable platforms available.
 No matter which device you choose, you’ll be able to monitor tons of metrics and utilize a variety of activity profiles.
 All recent Apple Watches and Garmin watches will keep track of your steps, distance traveled, active and resting calories burned, floors climbed and elevation, intensity/active minutes, resting and active heart rate, heart rate variability (HRV), VO2 max, sleep, stress, and blood oxygen saturation.

 The two platforms also offer more specialized features.
 Apple Watch Series 4 and up devices come with on-device ECG monitors.
 The company also offers detection for signs AFib and AFib History, a feature designed to provide long-term visibility into users’ heart rate activity.
-Apple also offers Cardio Recovery, which allows users to monitor their recovery after an outdoor walk, run, or hike, as well as track their recovery over time in the Health app.
+Apple also offers Cardio Recovery, which allows users to monitor their recovery after an outdoor walk, run, or hike and track their recovery over time in the Health app.

 Garmin’s recent wearables also offer great heart rate tracking.
 Specifically, the entire current-gen Forerunner series and Fenix 7 line offer stellar heart rate data during runs and other exercises.
-Data from the Garmin Venu 2 Plus wasn’t as accurate, in our experience, when we reviewed the device, but we’re confident in saying the company has fixed some of the main issues with its Garmin Elevate v4 heart rate sensor.
-Some Garmin devices also provide a Recovery Heart Rate which measures your heart’s ability to drop back to a normal rate after a workout.
+Data from the Garmin Venu 2 Plus wasn’t as accurate, in our experience, but the Venu 3 was fantastic.
+Some Garmin devices also provide a Recovery Heart Rate, which measures your heart’s ability to drop back to a normal rate after a workout.

 Both Apple Watch and Garmin watches also offer solid GPS tracking.
 Most Garmin watches are equipped with GPS, GLONASS, and Galileo, while the latest Apple Watches support GPS, Galileo, GLONASS, QZSS, and BeiDou.
 Accuracy between the two platforms is usually consistently high.

 While you’re tracking an activity, Apple and Garmin devices can both notify emergency contacts if something goes awry.
-The Apple Watch offers “fall detection” which can trigger if it senses you’ve abruptly stopped.
+The Apple Watch offers “fall detection,” which can trigger if it senses you’ve abruptly stopped.
 It’ll then ask you if you’d like to contact emergency services.
-If it senses you’re immobile for more than a minute, it’ll contact emergency services automatically.
+If it senses you’re immobile for over a minute, it’ll contact emergency services automatically.

 Garmin’s incident detection works similarly.
 If your Garmin watch senses you fall, it’ll send your name and location to your emergency contacts.
 It will not, however, notify emergency services on its own.
-The Apple Watch Series 8 and Apple Watch Ultra also offer Crash Detection and can alert emergency services if they determine a user has been in an accident.
+The Apple Watch Series 8, Series 9, and Apple Watch Ultra line also offer Crash Detection and can alert emergency services if they determine a user has been in an accident.

 For those who menstruate, Apple and Garmin both offer cycle tracking.
 Users can log and view menstrual cycle symptoms and receive period and fertility window predictions.
 The Cycle Tracking app for the Apple Watch lets you log spotting and basal body temperature.
-The Series 8 and Ultra even feature a temperature sensor for retroactive ovulation predictions and greater period tracking accuracy.
-Meanwhile, in Garmin Connect, users can set reminders and receive guidance around nutrition, training, and general health.
+The Series 8 and 9 and Ultra and Ultra 2 even feature a temperature sensor for retroactive ovulation predictions and greater period tracking accuracy.
+Meanwhile, in Garmin Connect, users can set reminders and receive nutrition, training, and general health guidance.
+As of 2024, both platforms also offer some version of pregnancy tracking.

 Beyond these larger health and fitness tracking features, a comparison of Apple Watch vs Garmin could go on and on.
 Apple Watch Series 4 and later devices can give you environmental noise notifications.
-Garmin offers respiration tracking.
-Garmin offers native hydration tracking on its watches and in Garmin Connect — there’s no need to download a third-party app to do so.
+Garmin offers native hydration tracking on its watches, and in Garmin Connect — there’s no need to download a third-party app to do so.
 Apple Watches can track your hydration via third-party apps, but not natively.

-Finally, with most Garmin watches, you’ll have access to additional training features like your training status and effect, recovery time, performance condition, lactate threshold, and more.
+Finally, with most Garmin watches, you can access additional training features like your training status and effect, recovery time, performance condition, lactate threshold, and more.
 These advanced workout features are what set Garmin apart for serious athletes.
-As with sleep tracking, Apple recently added similar running-focused features in its watchOS 9 launch including measurements for oscillation, stride length, and ground contact time.
+Apple continues to expand its offerings in this area but has not yet caught up to Garmin’s level of detail.

 We find the Apple Watch to be more than suitable for casual runners and athletes.
 However, one of Garmin’s strengths is that the company has specialty watches for all types of specific users.
 If your priority is quality training tools rather than smartwatch features, a Garmin running watch might be the better fit.